Skip to primary navigation Skip to content Skip to footer

 Boreal Esperanto, a tandem sea kayak

-At Portland Paddle sea kayaks are used on all of our guided tours and lessons, and are available to renters with the capsize recovery and paddling experience necessary to use them safely, who are renting for four hours or more.
-We use both solo and tandem kayaks, and have kayaks designed for a range of experience levels, body sizes, and styles of paddling.
+Sea kayaks are used on all of Portland Paddle’s guided tours and lessons, and are available to renters with the capsize recovery and paddling experience necessary to use them safely.
+We offer both solo and tandem kayaks, and have kayaks designed for a range of experience levels, body sizes, and styles of paddling.

 Recreational Kayaks